mehrdaad/Hardcore_OSINT_Rec/README.md

  - [Foller](https://foller.me/) - Twitter analytics application that gives you rich insights about any public Twitter profile.
  - [Geotweet](https://github.com/Pinperepette/Geotweet_GUI) - allows you to track tweets and trace geographical locations and then export to google maps.
  - [Trendsmap](https://www.trendsmap.com/) - Real-time Twitter trending hashtags and topics.
+ - [Burrrd](https://burrrd.com) - Provides advanced insights and analytics for public Twitter accounts presented with a beautiful UI.

 ## Snapchat
 - 🥈 [Snapchat Map](https://map.snapchat.com) - Powered by Mapbox.